-During the reporting period, there were other notifiable events which did not meet the criteria for Duty of Candour reporting.
+During the reporting period, there were other notifiable events (that did not meet the criteria for Duty of Candour reporting) across our care services.
 We have reviewed each event and taken appropriate actions identified.
 We have also reviewed our care practices to ensure we incorporate any learning from these events into our service delivery.